About

 Her work approaches dramaturgy as the affective and perceptual design of an artwork, and as a practice of critical engagement that connects aesthetics with social and political contexts.

-She holds a MA in Dramaturgy from HfMT Hamburg, a BA in Greek Philology from Ioannina University, and a Diploma in Theater and Performance from Delos Drama School and University of Athens.
+She holds an M.Arts. in Dramaturgy from HfMT Hamburg, a BA from the School of Philosophy (Division of Medieval & Modern Greek Philology) from Ioannina University, and a Diploma in Theater and Performance from Delos Drama School and the University of Athens.

 Expanding her dramaturgical practice, since 2023 her work has developed a research-oriented approach to post-digital artworks.
-This inquiry has allowed her to consolidate her artistic focus on the intersections between dramaturgy, emerging and advanced technologies—including Artificial Intelligence (AI), immersive media such as VR and AR, and AI-enhanced generative media tools—and affect theory.
-Through the lens of dramaturgy as an artistic practice—understood as the affective and perceptual design of a artwork—her research examines the ways in which post-digital artistic practices shape contemporary forms of subjectivation, attention, and perception, as well as how they negotiate, reproduce, and/or challenge structures of power in the age of AI.
-Recent and upcoming related projects include her own Clocking (2026), and Signals (2025, Gallery21 Hamburg), a collaboration with _.mootpoint collective.
+Through the lens of dramaturgy, her research examines the affective design of AI-mediated artworks and how post-digital artistic practices shape perception, as well as how they negotiate, reproduce, and challenge structures of power in the so-called 'Age of AI'.
+Recent and upcoming related projects include her own Clocking (2026) and Signals (2025, Gallery21 Hamburg), a collaboration with the _.mootpoint collective.

-She, additionally, holds a Diploma in Cultural Management from the Deutsche Akademie für Management; and currently pursuing a Certification in EU Funds at emcra Co-shaping Europe.
-As a dramaturg and researcher, she approaches cultural debate as an integral part of the creative process, and aspires to integrate cross-boarder collaboration strategies into her dramaturgical practice.
+Additionally, she holds Certifications in Cultural Management and in EU Funds Project Management from the Deutsche Akademie für Management and emcra Co-shaping Europe.
+As a dramaturg and researcher, she approaches cultural debate as an integral part of the creative process and aspires to integrate cross-border collaboration strategies into her dramaturgical engagement.